Skip to content

 The dispatch board and the customer side are one system.

 This is the thing the generic shop management systems don't do.
-On the same screen where the service writer sees the job status, they can see the customer's last visit, their vehicle's overdue intervals, the declined items on the vehicle, and the reviews they've left you.
-The dispatch board isn't a silo — it's the front door to the whole customer relationship.
+On the same screen where the service writer sees the job status, the customer side surfaces too.
+Last visit, overdue intervals, declined items, reviews left.
+The dispatch board isn't a silo.
+It's the front door to the whole customer relationship.

 How it works.